GitauHarrison/notes/cron_jobs_in_flask.md

 ### Register Commandline Commands

-If not using the factory function, then the entry poing file needs to be updated to:
+If not using the factory function, then the entry point file needs to be updated to include the `cli` module:

 ```python
 # main.py